How do I register for the CLT?

 How much does it cost to take the CLT, the CLT10, or the CLT8?

 The CLT costs $54, the CLT10 costs $44, and the CLT8 costs $34.
 All test fees include comprehensive Student Analytics.
 Unlimited score shares are also included with the CLT and CLT10.

 What forms of payment does the CLT accept?

-The CLT accepts Visa and Mastercard; payment must be made online.
-We are not able to accept payment by cash or check at this time.
+The CLT accepts most major credit cards via Stripe.
+Payment must be made online; we are not able to accept payment by cash or check at this time.

 What’s the difference between the CLT, the CLT10, and the CLT8?

-The CLT10 is an alternative to the PSAT and the ACT Aspire, and serves as preparation for the CLT itself.
-Trigonometry is not included on the CLT10, and there are fewer questions of the highest difficulty level.
-It is designed for high school freshmen and sophomores.
-Students who score in the top 1% on the CLT10 are eligible for a $2500 scholarship through our ties with the National Association of Scholars.
+The CLT10 is an alternative to the PSAT and the ACT Aspire, and serves as preparation for the CLT or any college entrance exam.
+Students who take the CLT10 may be eligible for our CLT10 awards, including the National Award, worth $2,500.
 Go here to learn more and register for the CLT10.

-The CLT8 is designed for 7th and 8th grade students, and evaluates elementary mathematical, grammatical, and literary reasoning.
-Its format is the same as the CLT and CLT10, and thus helps students prepare for these tests.
+The CLT8 is designed for 7th and 8th grade students.
+Its format is the same as the CLT and CLT10, and helps students prepare for these tests.
 Go here to learn more and register for the CLT8.

 What is the registration deadline?

-The registration deadline depends on the testing date and type but is typically a week before the test.
-All test dates and their registration deadlines are available on the test page.
-Please note that if you are requesting special accommodations, your registration must be completed six weeks before the test date.
+Please note that if you are requesting testing accommodations, your registration must be completed four weeks before the test date.